proxer/ProxerLibJava/README.md

 #### The `executeSynchronized()` method

 The request will happen on the current thread.
-This is usefull, if you want to use an `IntentService` (which is asynchrounous by default) or manage the Threads yourself.
+This is useful, if you want to use an `IntentService` (which is asynchronous by default) or manage the Threads yourself.

 The `ProxerConnection` also provides several other methods: